kwertyops/byte-of-python/src/conditional_statements.md

 </table>

-Notice that in the above code, only one of `"A"` and `"B"` can be printed, since one lies in the `if` block and the other lies in the `else` block.
+Notice that in the above code, only one of `"A"` and `"B"` can be output, since one lies in the `if` block and the other lies in the `else` block.
+It is not possible for both to be output.

 ## `If-else` ladder statements